ANNarchy 4.8.2

 <ANNarchy.core.Projection.Projection at 0x10bce2210>

-The two projections are all-to-all and use the Oja
+The two projections are all-to-all and use the Oja synapse type.
+They only differ by the parameter alpha (lower in pop):

-= 0.3 lat.alpha
+lat.alpha = 0.3

 We can now compile the network: